neuronetio/gantt-elastic/README.md

 ## Gantt-elastic
 is a vue component but it could be used in other frameworks or even with jQuery (vue is kind of elastic and lightweight framework).

-gantt-elastic is not fully finished yet and may change (no released yet)
+gantt-elastic is not fully finished yet and may change (not released yet)

 ### :star2: Give it a star if you want more activity in this repo, thanks!